cismirror/old-benchmarks-archive/README.md

-# CIS Benchamarks Mirror
+# CIS Benchmarks Mirror

-This repository contains a mirror of benchamrks published by CIS.
+This repository contains a mirror of benchmarks published by CIS.

 It's updated weekly, every Friday.